w3f/Grants-Program/applications/Claps.md

 ### Overview

-- Gamified health tracking app
+- Make self-care a fun game with Claps
 - Claps is the mobile app that integrates gaming with personal health tracking can be a fun and engaging way to encourage users to track their health on a daily basis and make healthy lifestyle choices.
 The app could allow users to play games and record the results as a health diary, and reward them with incentives and rewards for completing diagnostic tests or answering questionnaires such as mood tracking.

 Claps defines itself as a "gamified health tracking app" that uses gaming elements to motivate users to track their health and make healthy lifestyle choices.
 By integrating with artificial intelligence (AI) into a gamified health tracking app to provide a more personalized and interactive user experience.